-About the Department of Biological Sciences

-The Department of Biological Sciences offers a major in Biological Sciences with possible emphasis on one of three general fields: Cellular and Molecular Biology, Organismal Biology, and Ecology and Evolution, and supports courses for a number of pre-professional transfer programs.
 With other Departments, the Department of Biological Sciences jointly offers instruction leading to multidisciplinary majors in Agricultural Biotechnology, Agricultural Studies, Biochemistry and Environmental Science and Post-Diploma programs with majors in Agricultural Studies and Environmental Science.

-Biological Sciences Majors Emphasizing Cell and Molecular Biology or Ecology

-Students interested in emphasizing cell and molecular biology or ecology should consult with the Department of Biological Sciences regarding course sequencing and selection.
+Biological Sciences Majors Emphasizing Cell and Molecular Biology or Ecology Students interested in emphasizing cell and molecular biology or ecology should consult with the Department of Biological Sciences regarding course sequencing and selection.
+Research Opportunities Many opportunities exist for interaction with Faculty members in their research programs through Independent Study and Summer work.

-Research Opportunities

-Many opportunities exist for interaction with Faculty members in their research programs through Independent Study and Summer work.
 All such interactions provide valuable experience and insights into the various fields of biological research.
 You are encouraged to seek out these opportunities, especially if you are interested in pursuing graduate studies.

-Contact the Department Chair

-If you plan to major in Biological Sciences, come and talk about your plans with a Faculty member.
+Contact the Department Chair If you plan to major in Biological Sciences, come and talk about your plans with a Faculty member.
 You should see the Department Chair, who will assign you to a Faculty member for advising.
 You should consult an Arts and Science Advisor (Student Program Services Office, SU060) or an Education Advisor (Student Program Services Office, TH421) concerning degree requirements for courses outside Biological Sciences.

-Co-operative Education in the Sciences

-A Co-op option, requiring three work terms, is available.
-Students interested in the Co-operative Education/Internship program should contact the Coordinator of Co-operative Education in the Career Resources Centre (B610 | phone: 403-382-7154) for further information.

-Faculty of Education

-Choosing an Education Major

-The Faculty of Education offers 11 different majors that correspond to teaching subjects in Alberta schools (see p.
-163 in the 2010/2011 University of Lethbridge Calendar for a listing).
+Co-operative Education in he Sciences A Co-op option, requiring three work terms, is available.
+Students interested in the Co-operative Education/Internship program should contact the Coordinator of Co-operative Education in the Career Resources Centre (AH154 phone: 403-382-7154) for further information.
+Faculty of Education 1 Choosing an Education Major The Faculty of Education offers 11 different majors that correspond to teaching subjects in Alberta schools (see p.
+164 in the 2012/2013 University of Lethbridge Calendar for a listing).
 In highly competitive teaching majors, the GPA for admission may be above the minimum requirements.

-How to Choose a Major

-Students generally begin by thinking about which subjects they enjoyed and did well at in school.
-Students are also encouraged to conduct additional research regarding their interests and aptitudes.
-Students who are uncertain about their major should try taking introductory courses in several areas.

-Choosing Courses Outside the Major

-Students sometimes find that their initial objective to teach only at the elementary level or only at the secondary school level is later modified-or even completely changed.
+Choosing Courses Outside he Major Students sometimes find that their initial objective to teach only at the elementary level or only at the secondary school level is later modified-or even completely changed.
 Students are therefore encouraged to select courses that will prepare them for teaching in a variety of situations.
 Moreover, students should select courses that not only provide breadth and richness for the classroom but also provide the basis for the development of a teaching minor or specialization.

-This is a planning guide and not a graduation check or guarantee of course offerings.
-You should have a program check done in your final year of studies.
-Students are responsible for the accuracy of their own programs.
-The guide should be used in conjunction with the University of Lethbridge Calendar, which is the final authority on all questions regarding program requirements and academic regulations.
-Contact an Academic Advisor in the Faculty of Arts and Science or Faculty of Education for advising information.